 Nearly four decades into the HIV epidemic advances in diagnosis and treatment have transformed what was once considered to be an almost universally fatal disease into a manageable chronic health problem.
 People with HIV are living longer lives and their primary health care needs are similar to those without HIV.
 Many health care providers who began working in the field of HIV early on are now retiring, resulting in an HIV health provider workforce shortage.
 The HIV Specialty for Nurse Practitioners at Duke is designed to address that need, and Nurse Practitioners who complete the Specialty are uniquely positioned to join the workforce and provide comprehensive, patient-centered HIV primary care.

-The HIV Specialty is open to newly enrolled and currently enrolled students in the Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner or Women's Health Nurse Practitioner majors in the Duke MSN Program.
+The HIV Specialty is open to newly enrolled and currently enrolled students in the Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, or Women's Health Nurse Practitioner majors in the Duke MSN Program.
 It is also available to students with the same majors who are enrolled in the Duke DNP Program.
 The distance-based specialty curriculum includes eight credit hours of foundational and clinical courses that address the prevention, care, and treatment of adults living with HIV, with a strong focus on the unique primary care and psychosocial needs of this population.
 Students in the specialty complete a 168-hour clinical practicum under the mentorship of an experienced HIV primary care clinician.

 The eight-credit HIV Specialty is also open as a non-degree option for licensed clinicians who wish to advance their knowledge and expertise in how to care for this unique patient population.
 Non-degree students earn an HIV Specialty Certificate.